kyma-project/website/content/blog-posts/2019-10-30-release-notes-1.7/index.md

 ### Known issues

-- Default label preset for disabling Istio side-car injection is broken
-    - In order to disable Istio side-car injection in your new Namespace, label it manually with the `istio-injection=disabled` label.
-For more details, see [this](https://github.com/kyma-project/console/issues/1352) issue.
+The default label preset for disabling Istio side-car injection is [broken](https://github.com/kyma-project/console/issues/1352).
+In order to disable Istio side-car injection in a new Namespace, label it manually with the `istio-injection=disabled` label.

 ## Backup

 ### Known issues

-- Backup restore for Event Bus fails
+Backup restore for the Event Bus fails.
+See the details in [this](https://github.com/kyma-project/kyma/issues/5942) issue and read the [troubleshooting](https://kyma-project.io/docs/1.7/components/backup#troubleshooting-restore-troubleshooting-eventing-not-working) document for a workaround.
-    - Read [this](https://kyma-project.io/docs/1.7/components/backup#troubleshooting-restore-troubleshooting-eventing-not-working) troubleshooting section for a workaround.
-For more details, see [this](https://github.com/kyma-project/kyma/issues/5942) issue.